 No. 6: Tons of cash flow

-Over the past 12 months, Philip Morris has generated more than $6.5 billion in free cash flow.
-Over the nearly six years for which financial information is available, it has averaged more than $5.4 billion annually.
+Over the past 12 months, Philip Morris has generated $7.1 billion in free cash flow.
+Over the six years for which its financial information is available, it has averaged more than $5.4 billion annually.

 No. 5: High return on equity

-Not only does Philip Morris throw off cash, but it's highly profitable; the company has a return on equity (ROE) well in excess of 40%, which it's maintained ever since separating from Altria.
-Only 23 companies trading on major U.S. exchanges (that aren't financials or energy companies) manage to throw off that much cash and have a ROE greater than 20%.
-Many of these are familiar names, such as Apple
+Not only does Philip Morris throw off cash, but it's highly profitable; the company has a return on equity (ROE) well in excess of 40%, which it has maintained ever since separating from Altria.
+Only 31 companies trading on major U.S. exchanges (that aren't financials or energy companies) manage to throw off that much cash and have a ROE greater than 20%.
+Many of these are familiar names, such as Coca-Cola

 No. 4: Hedge against a weak dollar